SNL 'wild card' host Elon Musk brags there's 'no telling' what he'll do: How to watch tonight

 Live, from New York, it's ... no joke.
 Elon Musk will host Saturday Night Live tonight.
 And he's playing off the controversy his hosting gig has sparked to suggest the episode is a must-watch.

-"I'm a wild card, so there's no telling what I might do," Musk says in a promotional video released Thursday by the NBC sketch comedy show.
-Later in the video, Musk and musical guest Miley Cyrus promise to be "good-ish" because the show airs the day before Mother's Day.
+"I'm a wild card, so there's no telling what I might do," Musk says in a promotional video released Thursday by NBC.
+Later in the video, Musk and musical guest Miley Cyrus promise to be "good-ish" since the show airs the day before Mother's Day.

 The billionaire businessman behind Tesla and SpaceX might seem like a strange choice for the hosting slot, which usually features actors, comedians and other Hollywood celebrities.
 But if sheer fame is a qualifier, Musk fits right in -- he has more than 50 million Twitter followers, frequently makes headlines, and is constantly right up there on the list of richest people in the world.